Waco siege: Montana Freeman siege

 The Montana Freemen became the center of public attention in 1996 when they engaged in a prolonged armed standoff with agents of the FBI.
 The Waco siege, as well as the 1992 incident between the Weaver family and the FBI at Ruby Ridge, Idaho, were still fresh in the public mind, and the FBI was extremely cautious and wanted to prevent a recurrence of those violent events.
 After 81 days of negotiations, the Freemen surrendered to authorities on June 14, 1996, without loss of life.

-Canadian Anti-Government Militia
+Canadian anti-government militia

 Several men with ties to the Canadian Armed Forces, including 2 active duty soldiers, were arrested in 2024, accused of creating an "anti-government militia".
 After a 2 year investigation by the RCMP, following a tip by CSIS, 4 men from Quebec were arrested with an extreme amount of firepower.
 According to the RCMP, 16 explosive devices, 83 firearms and accessories, approximately 11,000 rounds of ammunition of various calibres, nearly 130 magazines, four pairs of night vision goggles and military equipment were seized, as well as grenades.
 One of those arrested, Marc-Aurèle Chabot, allegedly said on a podcast in 2023, that "It's gonna be another Waco.", according to court documents.